The Seven Sacraments of the Church

-By the sacred anointing of the sick and the prayer of the priests the whole Church commends those who are ill to the suffering and glorified Lord, that he may raise them up and save them.
-The reception of this sacrament is available to any Catholic who finds themselves in grave physical, spiritual or mental state of illness.
+The Sacrament of Anointing of the Sick's purpose is to bestow special grace on Christians going through deadly illnesses and old age.
+The people who can receive it must be Christian and close to death.
 Arrangements should be made through the parish office for those who are homebound.
 Call the Parish Office at (732) 446-6661.
 If after hours, or on weekends, and the person is in imminent danger of death, leave a message.
 The phone is checked periodically throughout the day.
 If you are having surgery you may ask a priest to anoint you before the surgery.
 Call the office to schedule an appointment.
 Please do not arrange for someone else to be anointed unless you are immediately related to the person in need and know they desire to receive the sacrament.
 This avoids embarrassing the priest and the ill person avoiding an otherwise awkward situation.
 Please note: It is best not to wait until the very last moment to call for a priest.
 There are situations when no priest is available and might be several hours away from responding.

 Sacraments at the service of communion and mission of the faithful

-Holy Orders is the sacrament through which the mission entrusted by Christ to His apostles continues to be exercised in the Church until the end of time: thus it is the sacrament of apostolic ministry.
-It includes three degrees: episcopate, presbyterate, and diaconate.
+Holy Orders is the sacrament through which the mission entrusted by Christ to His apostles continues to be exercised in the Church until the end of time.
 This Sacrament has three degrees within it: Diaconate (Permanent and Transitional), Priests and Bishops.
 Those who feel called to the Order of Deacon may contact the Pastor to discern the Call to this vital ministry in the Church.
 St. Thomas More currently has 3 active Permanent Deacons.
 The permanent Diaconate is open to married or single men over the age of 35 who have gone through the Trenton Diocese Diaconate Classes (currently a 4 year program).
 For men not married at the time of Ordination the vow of celibacy is required for life.
 For those who are married, should your wife pre-decease you the vow of celibacy will be required upon the death of your spouse.

 Those men who are not married who wish to pursue studies to the priesthood may contact the of the Diocese of Trenton at 609-393-2801 or view information on the web site www.godiscallingyou.com.
 The Office of Vocations also has an interactive CD- Rom available and regular discernment meetings held monthly throughout the Diocese.
 The Diocese also has a House of Formation for those men not sure or who are in transition in preparation for Seminary.

 The Parish follows the Common Policy for Marriage for the Province of New Jersey.
 The Catholic Church of New Jersey has the same policies throughout the State by agreement of the Bishop's of New Jersey.
 Those wishing to Marry must contact the Pastor at least one year in advance.
 You must be a registered member of the Parish.
 No “wedding date” is discussed until an initial meeting with the pastor is successfully completed and it has been determined that both bride and groom are free to marry in the Catholic Church.
 We do not take "cold" calls for those looking for a Church "rental".
-Like all of the Sacraments it is public act of worship involving the whole community.
 As part of the preparation for this lifetime commitment the couple has four instructional meetings.
 They are administered the FOCUS instrument to assist them in a assessing the strength's and weaknesses of their relationship.
-They are required to attend a Pre-Cana instruction taught by married couples of the Parish.
+They are required to attend a Pre-Cana instruction.
 Since Marriage is a Sacrament and a religious institution the ceremony is a thoroughly Catholic one.
-The introduction of secular, pagan, superstitions or cultural practices are not permitted, this includes the music.
-The Parish Church may not be redecorated or altered in any way.
-In keeping with the Penitential nature of the Holy Season of Lent weddings are not conducted during this Church Season.
-Those individuals who are planning on marrying a non-baptized person (Jewish, Buddhist, Hindu, Muslim, etc…) have options that respect the religious beliefs of their partners.
-Please speak to the priest about these situations.
-Individuals who are marrying another Christian who is not a Catholic (Methodist, Episcopal, Baptist, etc.) may have their partners Religious Leader present.
-Please speak to the priest regarding these special circumstances.
+Those individuals who are planning on marrying a non-baptized person (Jewish, Buddhist, Hindu, Muslim, etc…) or Individuals who are marrying another Christian who is not a Catholic (Methodist, Episcopal, Baptist, etc.) are asked to speak to the priest regarding these special circumstances.
 In preparation for marriage couples will be asked to provide a recently issued copy of their Baptismal, First Eucharist, and Confirmation Certificates.
 Please call the Church where you were Baptized and/or Confirmed and ask that a newly issued copy be mailed to St. Thomas More Parish.
 If the Church where you were baptized or Confirmed no longer exists you may call the Diocese in which the Church was located to ascertain where the records are kept.
 If your sacraments were administered at St. Thomas More or Our Lady of Mercy we will have the record and you do not need to obtain a copy.